alexbevi/alexbevi.github.com/_posts/2024-09-11-why-cloudflare-workers-dont-work-with-mongodb.markdown

 [Neurelo seems like a good option](https://docs.neurelo.com/guides/mongodb-atlas-migrate-rest-data-apis-to-neurelo) for getting a REST-based API off the ground with little effort.

 ## Summary

-> Note that the fact that Workers can load, but not use the `mongodb` package was reported to Cloudflare at [https://github.com/cloudflare/workers-sdk/issues/6684](https://github.com/cloudflare/workers-sdk/issues/6684)
-{: .prompt-info }

 Though [module aliasing](https://developers.cloudflare.com/workers/wrangler/configuration/#module-aliasing) and polyfills might be an option for some functionality, it really seems like Cloudflare Workers just aren't meant to work with Node.js' socket APIs.
 As a result, libraries such as MongoDB's Node.js driver simply won't be able to connect to anything.